 If you're not yet a verified publisher, it normally takes 1-3 business days to approve new titles as a Publisher Relations representative works through the current queue.
 However, note that this process can sometimes take a bit longer based on staff travel and vacation schedules.

 How many Digital Titles can be submitted in a day?

 Technically, you can upload and activate as many files as you like each day.

-However, we strongly recommend you not release more than a couple of products per day, and in general not more than a few per week.
+However, we strongly recommend you not release more than a couple of products per day, and not more than a few per week.
 This recommendation is for your own benefit: In general, having products on the Newest Titles product strip on our front page is your best, cheapest way to get them noticed, but we prevent any one publisher from showing more than three titles on that page at once.